Overview

-Note!
-If you receive a clone in a language other than the language you need it in, please see note on translation below
+- If you receive a clone in a language other than the language you need it in, please see the note on translation at the bottom of this article.

-- If you do not see a submodule, ask your administrator to check these for you
+- If you do not see a submodule, ask your administrator to check these areas for you.

 Website Appearance